 Here’s what should be in your emergency survival kit

-It’s to raise this important question: If disaster were to strike, are you prepared with basic necessities in the event of an emergency?
+If disaster were to strike your area, are you prepared with basic necessities in the event of an emergency?

 The Red Cross suggests you have the following 15 must-have items for your emergency survival kit: